-1890 ENGLISH LANGUAGE DEVELOPMENT 3
+ENGLISH LANGUAGE DEVELOPMENT 3

-Prerequisite: Successful completion of ELD 2, appropriate
+edit: 2 semesters - 5.0 per semester e: Successful completion of ELD 2, appropriate

-level on the ELPAC, and/or teacher recom-
+Prerequisite: Successful completion of ELD 2, appropriate level on the ELPAC, and/or teacher recommendation.

-mendation.

 This college preparatory English course is for students whose language abilities in reading, writing, listening, and speaking are transitioning from expanding to bridging as measured by the California English Language Development Standards and the IUSD Program Placement Assessment.
 The class is designed to provide continued development of the academic English skills necessary to be successful in content classes across the curriculum, with special attention given to collaboration, and interpreting and producing a variety of texts across a multitude of genres.